casperjs/casperjs/docs/installation.rst

    .. versionadded:: 1.1-beta1

-   Windows users will get colorized output if ansicon_ is installed.
+   Windows users will get colorized output if ansicon_ is installed or if the user is using ConEmu_ with ANSI colors enabled.

 .. index:: Bugs, REPL